impy-project/chromo/README.md

     python setup.py develop

+You need to install the build environment manually for this to succeed.
+Check the key `[build-system.requires]` in `pyproject.toml` which packages are required.

 Unlike the pip command, this command reuses build artefacts that were previously generated, so you don't have to recompile everything every time.
 Another convenience for developers is the optional file `models.cfg`.
 If it exists, only models are build which are listed there.
 See `default_models.cfg` for the full list.

 #### Known issues